doriantaylor/rb-intertwingler/README.md

 # Intertwingler — An Engine for Dense Hypermedia

 This software is an _engine_ for creating _dense hypermedia_ networks.
-Dense hypermedia is what the Web, out of the box, _isn't_.
+Dense hypermedia is what the Web, out of the box, is _not_.
 The Web is _sparse_ hypermedia: big, long documents, with few links aside from things like navigation and footers.
 Dense hypermedia is all about _short_ resources connected by _lots_ of links.
 One example of dense